banananananananana/rnm-sensor/README.md

 The install script does the following
 * Installs required packages in order to run rnm-sensor (libssl-dev autoconf libtool make unzip python3-pip jq net-tools jc)
 * Updates curl to the latest version (which supports json write-out logging)
-* Creates tmpfs for /tmp/ /var/log/ /var/tmp/ in order to minimize SD wear
+* Creates tmpfs for /tmp/ /var/log/ /var/tmp/ in order to minimize SD card wear
 * Adds a systemd service called rnm-sensor
 * Sets the MAC address of the PI as hostname.
-This makes it possible to clone the SD card for mass deployments, while being able to easily identify each PI within the network
+This enables a single SD card to be clone for mass deployments, while being able to easily identify each PI within the network